nickjbrowning/cscs-docs/docs/software/uenv.md

 # log into the eiger vCluster
 ssh eiger

-# this command will search for all pgrenv-gnu uenv on _eiger_
+# this command will search for all prgenv-gnu uenv on _eiger_
 uenv image find prgenv-gnu

 # use @ to search on a specific system, e.g. on daint: